syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ### Child nodes

-Here, we have selected all TreeView child nodes by clicking a button.
-If the nodes do not have child nodes, we have added those node IDs in the SelectedItems list and assigned that value to the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property.
+Here, selected all TreeView child nodes by clicking a button.
+If the nodes do not have child nodes, added those node IDs in the SelectedItems list and assigned that value to the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property.

 ```cshtml
 @using Syncfusion.Blazor.Navigations